endurodave/DelegateMQ/example/sample-projects/README.md

 ## Build

-See [Sample Projects](../../docs/DETAILS.md#sample-projects) for details on building and running sample projects.
+See [Example Projects](../../docs/DETAILS.md#example-projects) for details on building and running remote delegate example projects.